HMS Undine (R42): Design and construction

 Undine was one of eight U-class destroyers ordered as the 7th Emergency Flotilla on 12 June 1941.
 The U-class were War Emergency Programme destroyers, intended for general duties, including use as anti-submarine escort, and were to be suitable for mass-production.
 They were based on the hull and machinery of the pre-war J-class destroyers, but with a lighter armament (effectively whatever armament was available) in order to speed production.
 The U-class were almost identical to the S-class ordered as the 5th Emergency Flotilla and the T-class ordered as the 6th Emergency Flotilla earlier in the year, but were not fitted for operations in Arctic waters.

 The U-class were 362 ft 9 in long overall, 348 ft 0 in at the waterline and 339 ft 6 in between perpendiculars, with a beam of 35 ft 8 in and a draught of 10 ft 0 in mean and 14 ft 3 in full load.
 Displacement was 1777 LT standard and 2508 LT full load.
 Two Admiralty 3-drum water-tube boilers supplied steam at 300 psi and 630 F to two sets of Parsons single-reduction geared steam turbines, which drove two propeller shafts.
 The machinery was rated at 40000 shp giving a maximum speed of 36 kn and 32 kn at full load.
 615 tons of oil were carried, giving a range of 4675 nmi at 20 kn.

 The ship had a main gun armament of four 4.7 inch (120 mm) QF Mk.
 IX guns, capable of elevating to an angle of 55 degrees, giving a degree of anti-aircraft capability.
 The designed close-in anti-aircraft armament for the class was one Hazemayer stabilised twin mount for the Bofors 40 mm gun and four twin Oerlikon 20 mm cannons, although the Bofors was replaced by two more twin Oerlikons on Undine as built.
 The twin Bofors mount was later re-instated, and five more single Bofors added, with one on the searchlight platform, and four single power operated "Boffin" mounts replaced the remaining twin Oerlikons.
-Two quadruple mounts for 21 inch (533 mm) torpedoes were fitted (these were actually spare quintuple mounts with the centre tube removed), while the ship had an depth charge outfit of four depth charge mortars and two racks, with a total of 70 charges carried.
+Two quadruple mounts for 21 inch (533 mm) torpedoes were fitted (these were actually spare quintuple mounts with the centre tube removed), while the ship had a depth charge outfit of four depth charge mortars and two racks, with a total of 70 charges carried.

 Undine was laid down at Thornycroft's Woolston, Southampton shipyard on 18 March 1942 and was launched on 1 June 1943.
 She was completed on 23 December 1943, and assigned the Pennant number R42.